-This is an online copy of a publication in Political Sociology: States, Power, and Societies, ASA Political Sociology section newsletter, 12(1):6-8, 2005.
+This is a copy of a publication in Political Sociology: States, Power, and Societies, ASA Political Sociology section newsletter, 12(1):6-8, 2005.
 The complete symposium is available in pdf format.

 Cite as: Deflem, Mathieu.
 2005.
 “Tribal Modernity?
 Reflections on Mounira Charrad’s States and Women’s Rights.”
 Political Sociology: States, Power, and Societies, ASA Political Sociology section newsletter, 12(1):6-8.

 Alfred Hitchcock’s film of the modern American family, “The Man Who Knew Too Much” (1956), tells the story of a happily married couple and their young son on holiday in French Morocco.
 In the opening scene of the movie, we find the family aboard a bus en route to Marrakech.
 Mayhem ensues when the couple’s son accidentally removes the veil from a local Muslim woman.
 The accident turns out to be a hoax meant to lure the family into an assassination plot.
 When the son is kidnapped, the parents set out to rescue their child.
 In Casablanca (1942), a movie that in terms of its exotic foreign locale was modeled after the 1938 Warner Brothers hit Algiers, several couples are entangled in mystery and love at the dawn of World War II.
 A police captain enjoys a string of romantic escapades with women eager to obtain an exit visa, a young wife convinces a bar owner to let her husband win at roulette, and an attractive European woman is torn between the love she feels for one man and the admiration for another.
 Judging from Mounira Charrad’s (2001) book, States and Women’s Rights, it is perhaps not altogether accidental that these Hollywood ventures into the perils of family life and romantic relationships are set in the locale of the maghrib of northern Africa.